-What is VMware Private Cloud?
+What Is VMware Private Cloud?

-How does VMware Support Legacy Applications without Refactoring?
+How Does VMware Support Legacy Applications without Refactoring?

-How does VMware Help with Legacy to Cloud Migration?
+How Does VMware Help with Legacy-to-Cloud Migration?

 It's important for IT to support digital transformation while maintaining legacy systems, and VMware Private Cloud with Liquid Web allows businesses to continue using legacy applications without refactoring them right away.
-This allows organizations to leverage some benefits of the cloud immediately while forming a full plan for modernization when the time is right for them.
+Organizations can immediately leverage some benefits of the cloud while forming a modernization plan for when the time is right.

 Kelly has worked in the hosting industry for nearly 16 years and loves seeing clients use new technologies to build businesses and solve problems.
 His roles in technology have included all facets of Sales and, more recently, Solution Architecture, Technical Sales, and Sales Training.
 Kelly really loves having a hand in developing new products and helping clients learn how to use them.